joycehan/strikingly-interview-test-instructions/README.md

 Introduction
 ------------

-This test is based on the famous Hangman Game.
+This test is based on the famous [Hangman Game](http://en.wikipedia.org/wiki/Hangman_(game)).
 Your task is to write a program to play Hangman, guessing words from our server through a RESTful API.

 ### Requirements

-* Write a program according to the following specifications.
+* **For back-end applicants:** write a Ruby program according to the following specifications.
 When you run the program, the program should play the game automatically.
 When you're happy with your score, submit your score to us.
+* **For front-end applicants:** write a JavaScript/CoffeeScript program according to the following specifications.
+When you run the program, the program should play the game automatically.
+When you're happy with your score, submit your score to us.
+* **For iOS/Android applicants:** write an iOS/Android App according to the following specifications.
+Users of your app should be able to play the hangman game and they should be able to view and submit their score.
+* You can use ANY libraries relevant for this task.
+Use libraries to save dev time and improve your score.
-* Email us your finished program!
+* Email us your finished program.
-* **Be sure to include a README explaining the cool things you did.**
+* Be sure to include a README explaining the cool things you did.
   Walk us through your algorithm, how it works, etc.
-* For back-end applicants, please use the Ruby programming language.
-  For front-end applicants, please use JavaScript or CoffeeScript.
-* You can use ANY libraries relevant for this task.
-Use libraries to save dev time and improve your score!

 ### Our Expectations

 Through this programming test, you should be able to demonstrate:

+* Good understanding of Web/Mobile App development technology.
 * Good understanding of the programming language you use.
-* Code quality and maintainability.
 * Good programming practices.
+Code quality and maintainability.
 * Apply suitable algorithms to solve problems.
 * Creativity.
 * A good score! **Our average score is about 1000.** See how well you can do.